Sun's Position Over Earth

 How Earth's Snow & Ice Cover Vary with the Seasons

-Most school children know that the climatic seasons of the Northern and Southern Hemispheres are the reverse of each other's.
-For example, climatically-speaking, when it is Summer in the Northern Hemisphere, it is Winter in the Southern Hemisphere.
+Most school children know the "meteorological" seasons of the Northern and Southern Hemispheres are the reverse of each other's.
+For example, meteorologically-speaking, it is Summer in the Northern Hemisphere when it is Winter in the Southern Hemisphere.

 Unfortunately this traditional naming convention creates an ambiguity.
-It means that astronomers in the Southern Hemisphere experience the traditional Summer Solstice at the start of their "climatic" Winter!
+It means that the "Southern" Hemisphere experiences the traditional Summer Solstice at the be- ginning of its "meteorologi- cal" Winter!

-This is why we increasingly see the less traditional (and slightly less recognizable) terms: March Equinox, June Solstice, September Equinox and December Solstice.
+This is why we increasingly see the less recognizable (yet actually more appropriate) terms: March Equinox, June Solstice, September Equinox and December Solstice.
 Be- cause these terms eliminate the traditional ambiguity, it has become preferable in astronomical circles to use them when referring to the equinoxes and solstices.

 WHY THE LENGTHS